-The granting of a banking licence is further subject to a minimum equity requirement.
+The granting of a banking licence is further subject to a minimum equity and capital adequacy requirements, as well as risk diversifications and liquidity rules.
 The fully paid-up share capital of a Swiss bank must amount to a minimum of 10 million Swiss francs and must not be directly or indirectly financed by the bank, offset against claims of the bank or secured by assets of the bank.
-For the rest, the Swiss regulatory banks' capital and liquidity regimes reflect the Basel III recommendations with, arguably, a certain level of 'Swiss finish', with some of the requirements going beyond Basel III.
+Until recently, the capital and liquidity requirements applying to Swiss banks reflected the Basel III recommendations with, arguably, a certain level of 'Swiss finish', with some of the requirements going beyond Basel III.
+To fully align with international standards, the Swiss Federal Council decided to implement the final Basel III standards for banks adopted by the Basel Committee on Banking Supervision with effect as of 1 January 2025 resulting in amendments to the Capital Adequacy Ordinance and the issuance of new FINMA ordinances detailing a more restrictive approach to risk and capital requirements.